GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/common-views/container-stack-view.md

 #### Parameters

-  - subview: The subview to be added.
+  - `subview`: The subview to be added.
-  - respectsLayoutMargins: A Boolean value that determines if the subview should preserve it's layout margins.
+  - `respectsLayoutMargins`: A Boolean value that determines if the subview should preserve it's layout margins.

 ### `insertArrangedSubview(_:at:respectsLayoutMargins:)`